asuh/front-end-windows/readme.md

 One of the most popular PHP dependency managers is called [Composer](https://getcomposer.org/).
 The difference between Composer and NPM, for example, is that Composer works on a project-by-project basis, there is no global installations.
 So you must run and setup Composer on every new project if you want to use it.

-To install Composer globally within Windows, go to the [Download page](https://getcomposer.org/download/) and run the package installer.
+To install Composer globally, go to the [Download page](https://getcomposer.org/download/) and run the package installer.
 It would be preferable to install this inside WSL instead of Windows.

 ## Sublime Text, Atom, and VSCode